Great Expectations: What Should You Expect From Your Product Team?

 But even with all the faith you place in your product teams, you may not know exactly what to expect of these product managers and marketers.
 And that’s frustrating for you and your team members.

 Communication is essential—speaking the same language, agreeing on responsibilities and deliverables, and aligning to the company’s bigger strategy.
-And the Pragmatic Marketing Framework is a good place to start to help everyone, from team members to executives, align on the structure and responsibilities of product teams.
+And the Pragmatic Institute Framework is a good place to start to help everyone, from team members to executives, align on the structure and responsibilities of product teams.
 It also helps ensure everyone is speaking the same language.

 Once your organization and structure are in place, you can establish priorities and define deliverables based on this fundamental common understanding.
 So what are those priorities and deliverables?